Dengzhongyang399/BcarCS/README.md

 ## Usage

    ### DataSets
-  You can find the datasets we used at https://pan.baidu.com/s/1unTcrWqULSKT0f-Ll7_Obw The extraction code is ‘wfjp’ And the `/data` folder need be included by `/keras`.
+  You can find the datasets we used at https://pan.baidu.com/s/1unTcrWqULSKT0f-Ll7_Obw .
+The extraction code is ‘wfjp’

+  And the `/data` folder need be included by `/keras`.

+   ### Trained model of BcarCS
+   You can find the trained model of BcarCS at https://pan.baidu.com/s/1unTcrWqULSKT0f-Ll7_Obw .
+The extraction code is ‘wfjp’

    ### Configuration

    Edit hyper-parameters and settings in `config.py`